 Why is running an equilibrium experiment a bad idea?

-What's worse is that in a velocity experiment you can globally fit hundreds of scans, where each scan looks different (has different information), using whole boundary modeling.
+What's worse is that in a SV experiment you can globally fit hundreds of scans, where each scan looks different (has different information), using whole boundary modeling.
 In an equilibrium experiment, you have to wait until equilibrium is established, and then you look only at the last scan!!
 Taking multiple scans doesn't help much, as they all look the same.
 So, that's a single dataset instead of hundreds.

 It gets worse: Since it typically takes a lot of time to equilibrate sedimentation with diffusion transport, especially for slow diffusing solutes, experimentalist take another shortcut.
 They reduce the column length to about 3 mm to get to the equilibrium point more quickly.
-That of course reduces the number of datapoints that can be collected to about 1/4th of a single velocity scan.
+That of course reduces the number of datapoints that can be collected even more to about 1/4th of a single velocity scan.
 Actually, it is less than that, because the dynamic range of the detector is limited by the total absorbance (if using absorbance optics) to about 1.2 OD for most wavelengths or below, and a certain steepness, before the gradient is so steep it acts as a lens and diffracts the light so the recorded radial position is not where it is recorded, falsifying results further, and of course, reducing the useful number of datapoints as well.
 So now we have about 1/5th or 1/6th of the data measured in a single velocity scan.
-To help themselves with the low data point count and low information content, experimentalists started using multiple speeds and fitting them globally (something that can of course also be done in velocity experiments).
+To help themselves with the low data point count and low information content, experimentalists started using multiple speeds and fitting them globally (something that can of course also be done in SV experiments).
 The problem with that is that it further lengthens the experiment, giving the protein more time to degrade or aggregate.
 One could just run slower to avoid steep gradients, but then there is no information content left in the data and one could almost fit it to a straight line with the same confidence.

-This brings up the next problem: Since an equilibrium experiment requires a balance of sedimentation and diffusion to occur before the models are valid, one needs to wait until this gradient is established.
-But the gradient at the bottom of the cell gets to be quite large, so the concentration at the bottom may be so high, that the protein tends to aggregate and simply drop out of solution once the gradient is a certain height.
+This brings up the next problem: Since an SE experiment requires a balance of sedimentation and diffusion to occur before the models are valid, one needs to wait until this gradient is established.
+But the gradient at the bottom of the cell gets to be quite large, so the concentration at the bottom may be so high, that the protein tends to aggregate and simply drops out of solution once the gradient is a certain height.
 At this point, conservation of mass is no longer satisfied, and the overall concentration keeps reducing and reducing, while the equilibrium gradient is constantly trying to re-establish itself.
 This process continues until everything is pretty much aggregated and equilibrium is actually never reached (but still attempted to be fitted in lots of publications that basically show useless results).
 For the same reason, equilibrium analysis sucks when it comes to the detection of aggregates or contaminants.
 They will either not be seen at all or simply distort the "expected" model.
 Not good.

 But wait, there are more problems: Since there is no time-variant information in a single scan, time-invariant noise cannot be determined.
 That means one must collect absorbance instead of intensity data to at least extract some of the time invariant noise, though this leaves scratches and dirt on cell windows as a time-invariant noise contribution that cannot be removed.
 And of course the dreaded increase in stochastic noise by a factor of ~1.4 resulting from the subtraction of the reference scan doesn't help.

-Are equilibrium experiments totally useless?
+Are SE experiments totally useless?
 No, you can still choose to run until equilibrium is reached and include the last scan in your global fit of the velocity data, although it won't make much of a difference.
-So why is the literature full of equilibrium experiments?
+So why is the literature full of SE experiments?
 I guess the reason is that it is simple to fit an exponential.
 You don't even need a computer to do that.
 No finite element solutions of the Lamm equation are needed, no large computers for high-resolution fitting are needed.
-The price that is paid when running equilibrium experiments is loss and lack of information, lack of precision, long instrument times, and basically useless results when compared to velocity experiments.
+The price that is paid when running SE experiments is loss and lack of information, lack of precision, long instrument times, and basically useless results when compared to velocity experiments.